serenahathi/makersbnb/README.md

 As a user,
 So that I can hire a space,
-I want to be able to make a rental request to an owner.
+I want to be able to make a rental request to an owner.--MVP

 As a user,
 So that I can secure my space,